 Roof inspections are vital to the longevity of your roof and the state of your home.
-Your roof protects your home against the complete range of weather conditions that we experience here in St. Louis Park.
+Your roof protects your home against the complete range of weather conditions that we experience here in Minneapolis.
 Whether it be heat, snow, rain, or hail, your roof needs the strength and durability to withstand the elements.
 Regular roof inspections from your trusted roof experts will ensure that your roofing system is up to the task.

 Roof Inspections: What To Expect

 St. Louis Park homeowners should schedule roof inspections both regularly and after events that can cause damage.
 In these roof inspections, the inspector may take a somewhat different approach based on your unique needs.
 But, the goal will be the same: to identify any damage and provide repair or maintenance solutions to preserve the condition of your roof.

 After a major event like a hailstorm, a roof inspection can identify potential damage so that you can schedule the roof repairs that you need.
 An event-based inspection is an important step to ensure that any roof damage won’t get worse over time.
 Completing prompt repairs is one of the best ways to protect your roof against deterioration and the need for a premature roof replacement.

 A roof inspection scheduled after a storm or other major event may be somewhat different than a routine roof inspection.
 Your inspector may be looking for different things after a storm, such as bruised shingles from hailstones, small punctures due to fallen branches, etc.

 In a roof inspection scheduled to check for hail damage, there are many warning signs that your inspector will look out for.
 Bruised shingles, as mentioned above, are an example of hail damage to shingles.
 In addition, cracked shingles, missing shingles, and missing granules for asphalt shingles can occur after a hailstorm.
 Damaged flashing and gutters can also occur after a hailstorm and will be checked for in an event-based inspection.